codio/knowledge/source/common/develop/packs/starter-pack-guidelines.rst

 README.md file
 --------------
-You should create a **README.md** file in the root of your project that displays helpful information the user can see when they open the project.
+You should create a **README.md** file in the root (`/home/codio/workspace` or `~/workspace`) of your project that displays helpful information the user can see when they open the project.

 Below is a template that can be used: